-With Netflix bringing The Witcher Season 2 to our screens in 2021, it's a good time to be getting into all things Witcher-y.
+With Netflix bringing The Witcher Season 2 to our screens, it's a good time to be getting into all things Witcher-y.
 But there's an intimidating amount of Witcher out there—the original eight books, three main videogames and several spin-offs (what is a Gwent, anyway?).
 And that's not all: there are comics, audio books, and the Polish movie and TV series.
 Who is Geralt, and why is he in a tub?
-Who's Ciri?
+Who is Yennefer?
 Which stories take place when?

 The most important characters

 There's an extensive cast of characters across the entire Witcher series, but only a few that you really should know about going in.

 - Geralt - A monster-hunting mutant who is hated by the world he protects, except for its beautiful sorceresses who seem to frequently adore him.
 Present in: Everything.

 - Ciri - A princess whose destiny is tied to Geralt's, and becomes his foster daughter over the course of the saga.
 Present in: The books, the show, the third videogame.